 De Persgroep houses a lot of different brands with vastly different business models.
-A common denominator is that each brand has to convert the user at some point.
-Wether its to subscribe or register an emailaddress.
+A common denominator is that each brand has to convert users at some point.
+Whether it's to subscribe or register an email address to start a free trial.
 In the past each brand was reinventing the wheel and buildig their own conversion flows.
-More often then not, they ignore lessons learned from other brands.
-De Persgroep wants to transition to platform-based products and asked me to design a solution.
+More often then not, they ignored lessons learned by other brands.
+De Persgroep wanted to transition to platform-based products and asked me to design a solution.

 The Editie Mobile App Platform is the new way to publish digital newspapers on mobile devices.
 Users describe it as a "Harry Potter newspaper".
 I worked close with user research to define user needs and categorized them in target groups.
 A key aspect of this research was to find the intrinsic motivation behind reading news.
 I conceptualized, designed and prototyped different solutions to cater to these needs during design sprints.
 After the define phase, I helped the product owner write user stories, supported development during their sprints and helped marketing with the product and pricing models.

 Video remains a big question in the media industry.
 Is vertical video a thing?
 How do we produce high quality videos for a multitude of aspect ratios?
 How does video blend with contemporary online journalism?
 How can we attract a young audience to view our video content?
 To answer these and more questions, I conceptualized and prototyped solutions during rapid prototyping workshops.
 The goal was to discover which opportunities De Persgroep has and how to prepare for them.
 I conducted stakeholder interviews to research the market and find challenges and opportunities.
 I pitched several ideas, ranging from a social video watching experience and a mobile CMS specialized in rapid video capturing for multiple aspect ratios